Onit Documentation

 Congrats!
 You’ve now associated two apps as siblings.

-Take a look at your newly configured sibling relationship by visiting either of the associated apps.
+Look at your newly configured sibling relationship by visiting the associated apps.
 Open a transaction’s View Page and notice the new panel.

 To crosslink transactions between the two apps, select the More icon in the panel, select Relate, and select a transaction from the Transactions dropdown.
 Select Ok.